 First and foremost, well done!
 If you’re preparing for a job interview, then you’ve been shortlisted as a serious candidate for the position.
 Here are some tips to help you get over the final hurdle: the face-to-face interview.

-This is the stage where nerves tend to increase as we start questioning whether we are good enough.
-This is perfectly normal but don’t let your nerves take over.
-Rather prepare, prepare and prepare.
-The more prepared you are the calmer you will feel.
+This is usually the stage where nerves and doubts skyrocket, and while this is perfectly normal, don’t let your nerves take the reins.
+Instead, prepare, prepare, prepare: the more prepared you are, the calmer you will feel.

 Do your research

 Research the company you are applying for.
 Understanding what the company does, and its competitors, will reflect positively on you.
 It shows you have taken the initiative to research your potential workplace, and are genuinely interested in joining the company because you like the company’s way of doing things and the job you applied for.
 Those are key characteristics for a happy employee, and highly valued by interviewers.

 You should go into the interview with a sound idea of what the job is and what the company is looking for.
 The job description will help clarify this for you, so ensure that you understand your role and can tailor your answers accordingly.
 This will help you form answers to questions such as ‘why do you think you are the right person for this job?’

 Prepare a set of good questions to ask the interviewers

 At the end of the interview, recruiters will tend to ask you if you have any questions.
 Prepare your questions in advance, otherwise you can run the risk of seeming uninterested in the role you applied for.
 A question like ‘can you kindly tell me a bit more about the day to day responsibilities of the job?’ or ‘what do you think are the most important qualities needed to excel in this role?’ will help you gauge whether you would be a good fit within the company.
 We would advise avoiding questions related to pay and holidays.